 In October 2004, the Retirement System purchased the property located at 4600 Paseo Boulevard (also known as 1331 Brush Creek and 4605 Virginia).
-The acquisition of this 14,200 square foot facility is to serve as the Retirement System's office space.
+The acquisition of this 14,200 square foot facility was to serve as the Retirement System's office space.
 The purchase price was \$884,050.
-The purchase of this facility affords the Retirement System the ability to cease paying rent for office space (which was \$5,668 per month for 3,400 square feet of downtown space) and parking.
-The new facility affords the Retirement System spaces along with a large, open meeting area.
-The facility is large enough to allow for the rental of office space to other entities, and consequently offers the possibility to reduce occupancy costs.
+The purchase of this facility allowed the Retirement System the ability to cease paying rent for office space (which was \$5,668 per month for 3,400 square feet of downtown space) and parking.
+The facility allowed the Retirement System spaces along with a large, open meeting area.
+The facility was large enough to allow for the rental of office space to other entities, and consequently offered the possibility to reduce occupancy costs.